KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 -   Youtube channel URLs are automatically redirected to /video.
 Append a /featured to the URL to download only the videos in the home page.
     If the channel does not have a videos tab, we try to download the equivalent UU playlist instead.
+For all other tabs, if the channel does not show the requested tab, an error will be raised.
 Also, /live URLs raise an error if there are no live videos instead of silently downloading the entire channel.
-You may use --compat-options no-youtube-channel-redirect to revert all these redirections
+You may use --compat-options no-youtube-channel-redirect to revert all these
+    redirections
 -   Unavailable videos are also listed for youtube playlists.
 Use --compat-options no-youtube-unavailable-videos to remove this
 -   If ffmpeg is used as the downloader, the downloading and merging of